Maleselo Fukofuka

 Maleselo Fukofuka (born 10 June 2005) is a Tongan sprinter.
 He competed for Tonga in the men's 100 metres at the 2024 Summer Olympics.

 Career

 Fukofuka represented Tonga in the decathlon event at the 2023 Pacific Games.
 He also competed in the decathlon event in the 2024 Oceania Athletics Championships, where he ran a time of 12.57 seconds in the 100 metres.

 He represented Tonga in the men's 100 metres at the 2024 Summer Olympics in Paris.
 He ran a personal best time of 12.11 seconds in Heat 5 of the preliminary round, he finished in eighth place and did not progress to the next round.
+The winner of the heat was Christopher Borzor of Haiti.